-He returned to his alma mater to serve as the Assistant Director of Outreach Initiatives for Georgia Tech’s Office of Institute Diversity.
-He managed the graduate school recruitment program and helps hundreds of undergraduate students each year successfully transition into college life.
+Dickens served as the Assistant Director of Outreach Initiatives for Georgia Tech’s Office of Institute Diversity.
+He spearheaded the African-American Male Institute, which resulted in a significant increase in the GPA and graduation rate among black males.
+He also managed the Focus graduate school recruitment program and the Challenge Program that helps hundreds of students successfully transition into college life each year.

 Some of Dickens’ key accomplishments so far include: